GanFan/TWRP-Recovery-for-Xiaomi-Note-Pro/README.md

 This include 2 portrait.xml: English and Simplified Chinese.

-All the image resources are adopt to 1440x2560 screen.
+All the image resources are adapted to 1440x2560 screen.